ppy/osu-wiki/wiki/Tournaments/ASC/2/en.md

 1. Unlike the previous iteration, there will only be 1 SV pick in the mappool, and it cannot be banned.
 2. Visual mods such as: HD, FL, FI, and MR along with NF mod are allowed.
 Meanwhile, EZ and HR mod are not allowed.
 3. In the event of a disconnection, the map can be replayed if the disconnect is within the first 30 seconds or before the first quarter of the map.
 Otherwise, if there is proof of the disconnected player's score, it will be used.
-Each team is allowed one replay per match, the referee will have the final say in disconnection situations.
+Each team is allowed one replay per match, and the referee will have the final say in these situations.
 4. If a player is not cooperative with the referee and intentionally stalls the match, they will be warned by the referee.
 If the problem persists the host has the power to end the match and decide the winner on the spot.
 5. Other special and unique cases that could happen will be up to the host to decide the next moves.

 ### Schedules

-We, the Tournament staff will be responsible for scheduling all matches and informing players when they are scheduled to play.
+The tournament staff will be responsible for scheduling all matches and informing players when they are scheduled to play.
 If a player is unable to play with the schedule they will have the option to request a reschedule, details about this topic will be explained further when the tournament begins.

-We will do our best to schedule each match according to each player's preferred time to play.

 1. If no referee is available during the match, the match shall be delayed.
 2. If no streamers are available to broadcast the match, the match will still happen without being broadcast.